DevOpsWithAlii/Linux-for-DevOps/README.md

 Here’s your cleaned-up list of commands in **Markdown format** with headings for better organization..
 Each command is listed only once, and the structure is optimized for readability.

-# 📌 Linux Commands Practice Notes for DevOps Engineers
+# 📌 Linux Commands Practice Notes for DevOps Engineers.

 ## 📂 Navigation and File Management
 | Command | Description |